konsumer/crossaudio/packages/cli/README.md

 ## install

+- You can get a quick template-project with `npm init crossaudio`
 - You can run it without installing with `npx crossaudio`.
 - You can install it in your project with `npm i crossaudio`.
 - You can install it globally with `npm i -g crossaudio`.